trentfowler/spring-reactjs/README.md

 # Spring Framework, React.js Demo/Template

-Re-creates a RESTful Framework/API to allow for the creation of a dynamic web application with a Java back end.
-This project was made for personal use but the code is available to anybody.
+A RESTful Framework/API implementation to allow for the creation of a web UI for a Java backend.

+This project allows communication between the the Java objects running in memory and the web by allowing CRUD operations to be performed on them, e.g. GET/PUT/POST/DELETE.

+Created for personal use but the source code is available to anybody.

-The project is basically a demo showing how the parts work together by messing around with rectangles, but all that it really is is a barbones template that is meant to be imported and modified so that I may quickly deploy small single purpose web applications.
+The code itself demos how the parts work together by messing around with properties of rectangles, but the intent is as a working barebones template that can be imported and modified to quickly deploy small single purpose web applications.

 Highlights of this project include: